mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

   <tr>
     <td>Cannot use inheritance</td>
     <td>Can use inheritance</td>
-    <td>Use classes when building a hierarchy of objects or when the data type is large, and use structs when creating types that are generally small, short lived and embedded inside other objects.</td>
+    <td>Use classes when building a hierarchy of objects or when the data type is large, and use structs when creating types that are generally small, short-lived, and embedded inside other objects.</td>
   </tr>
 </table>

 ### 2.9.4: Value vs Reference Types

 It is worth stressing the two data classifications: **value-types** and **reference-types**.
-We touched on that topic when introducing methods and how parameters are passed by value or by reference.
+We touched on that topic when introducing methods and how parameters are passed **by value** or **by reference**.
 There are also differences in how the two are stored and managed in memory.
 Here is a summary comparison between the two classifications:

 <table class="rounded">
   <tr>